TheLocust3/full-stack-rails-boilerplate/README.md

 - Nginx + Certbot

 ### Production Setup
-To run the simple HTTP server, in `deploy/start_server.sh` uncomment `systemctl restart rails.service` (do the same in `deploy/stop_server.rb`)
+To run the simple HTTP server, open `deploy/services/rails.service` and change the `-b` part of the `ExecStart` line to a port instead of a filepath.

 Running the full Nginx HTTPS server is more complicated.
 First you need to obtain an HTTPS certificate for your domain and setup Nginx:
 `sudo certbot certonly --nginx -d example.com -d www.example.com`

 This will generate your certificate, and create an a configuration file for Nginx that can be found at `/etc/nginx/sites-available/default`.
 To configure it for your domain, replace this file with `deploy/nginx` in the repository and replace `EXAMPLE` with your domain.
 Make sure that both `Nginx.service` and 'rails.service' are running and the server should work with HTTPS.